Prepare for Your Camino

 Do I Need a Visa?

 However, there is an important change coming.
-U.S. citizens traveling to Europe will soon need to apply for an ETIAS (European Travel Information and Authorization System) visa waiver which is a new travel authorization for Europe that will likely go into effect in November of 2023.
+U.S. citizens traveling to Europe will soon need to apply for an ETIAS (European Travel Information and Authorization System) visa waiver, a new travel authorization for Europe that will likely go into effect in November of 2025.
 An ETIAS is valid for three years and permits multiple entries, per the 90-day limit noted above.
 Here is more ETIAS information for Americans.

 More Camino Planning Resources